deltasamantha/covid-tracker/README.md

 ## Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This is using [StyledComponents](https://styled-components.com/) for styling

 ## Available Scripts